Heart failure - testsCHF - tests; Congestive heart failure - tests; Cardiomyopathy - tests; HF - tests

-Several other imaging tests can look at how well your heart is able to pump blood and how much heart muscle damage is present.
+Many other imaging tests are used to look at how well your heart is able to pump blood and the extent of heart muscle damage.

-A chest x-ray may be done in your doctor's office when your symptoms suddenly become worse, but it cannot diagnose heart failure.
+You may have a chest x-ray done in your provider's office if your symptoms suddenly become worse.
+However, a chest x-ray cannot diagnose heart failure.

 Ventriculography is another test that measures the overall squeezing strength of the heart (ejection fraction).
-It can also identify if one part of the heart muscle is moving poorly.
-This may mean that there is a blockage in the artery of the heart that delivers blood to the damaged part.
-It uses x-ray contrast fluid to fill the pumping chamber of the heart and evaluate its function.
-It is usually done at the same time as other tests, such as coronary angiography.
+Like an echocardiogram, it can show parts of the heart muscle that are not moving well.
+This test uses x-ray contrast fluid to fill the pumping chamber of the heart and evaluate its function.
+It is often done at the same time as other tests, such as coronary angiography.

-Stress tests are done to see whether your heart muscle is getting enough blood flow, and therefore enough oxygen, when it is working hard (under stress).
+Stress tests are done to see whether the heart muscle is getting enough blood flow and oxygen when it is working hard (under stress).
 Types of stress tests include: